 This function was named “Json_Array” in previous versions of CONNECT.
 It was renamed because MariaDB 10.2 features native JSON functions including a “Json_Array” function.
 The native function does almost the same than the UDF one but does not accept CONNECT specific arguments such as the result from JBIN functions.

 Json_Make_Array returns a string denoting a JSON array with all its arguments as members.
 For example:

-select Json_Array(56, 3.1416, 'My name is "Foo"', NULL);
+select Json_Make_Array(56, 3.1416, 'My name is "Foo"', NULL);